Skip to main content

 Where to Get Your University of San Diego Essays Edited for Free

-Need faster feedback?
-Get a free, nearly-instantaneous essay review from Sage, our AI tutor and advisor.
-Sage will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
-Use these tools to improve your chances of acceptance to your dream school!
+Do you want free, nearly-instantaneous feedback on your University of San Diego essays?
+After rereading your essays countless times, it can be difficult to evaluate your writing objectively.
+So meet Sage, our AI tutor and advisor, who will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
+Sage can improve your chances of acceptance to your dream school by helping you show what you have to offer beyond the numbers!

 Short Bio